2019 Ford Focus ST spy shots

 Car Tech

-Ford engineers have been caught testing a new Focus ST hot hatch at the Nürburgring.
-It's set for a reveal early next year.
+Ford engineers have been caught testing the new Focus ST hot hatch set for a reveal early next year.

-Ford unveiled a redesigned Focus in April, but the only variant of the popular compact we'll see in the United States will be a soft-roader called the Focus Active (shown below).
-It's expected here in the fall of 2019 as a 2020 model, and will likely be sourced from a plant in China.
+Ford unveiled a new Focus in April, and we were meant to get one variant of the popular compact in the United States, a soft-roader called the Focus Active (shown below), but new tariffs on Chinese-made cars entering the country introduced in July has caused Ford to drop those plans.

-That means other variants like the regular hatch and sedan plus this Focus ST won't make it here.
-The reason?
+That means we won't see any new Focus variants in the U.S., including this Focus ST. The reason?
 Ford sees the shift toward utility-type vehicles such as SUVs, pickup trucks and commercial vans in North America as permanent.
-It's why the automaker's only passenger cars on sale here beyond 2020 will be the Focus Active and Mustang.
+It's why the automaker's only passenger car on sale here beyond 2020 will be the Mustang.

 2020 Ford Focus Active